ashzero2/sys-backup/README.md

 # Dots - Backup [WIP]

-A simple python script to take backup of application config files .
-This script will only work on **unix** based distros which follows **xdg-home** structure
+A simple python script to take backup of application config files.
+Sorry but this is messy i worked on this to learn python.
+This script will only work on **unix** based operating systems which follows **xdg-home** structure.

 ## Usage